 The SCSI Zip drives are quite normal SCSI devices and behave normally when instructed to execute the various SCSI commands.
-The only caveat is to install the latest Aspi layer (version 4.57 or higher).
 If your SCSI bus is heavily loaded, we suggest putting the Zip drive in the middle of the chain and not using the internal terminator of the drive.

 You should also check that the drive is correctly set (Master or Slave), depending on your IDE bus.

 Under Windows 2000, the parallel port Zip drive doesn't behave any more as a SCSI-like drive (against what happens under Windows 95/98 and NT 4).
-You should upgrade to version 5.3 or higher to access those drives.
+You should upgrade to current version to access those drives.

 Under Windows 2000, the USB drives aren't considered as SCSI devices by the system.
-You should upgrade to version 5.3 or higher of MacDisk to access those drives.
+You should upgrade to current version of MacDisk to access those drives.